• Home

 If you are on psychiatric medications, a list of your current medications would be helpful.
 Prior psychological evaluations or psychiatric hospitalization records may be helpful as well.
 If you do not have these documents, then they can be obtained at the appointment by signing a release of information.

-Yes, but you must be within one of the states where the evaluator is licensed at the time of the evaluation.
+Yes, but you must be located within one of the states where the evaluator is licensed at the time of the evaluation.
 Sometimes it is necessary to meet with an individual in person (e.g., to administer certain tests), so distance based evaluation are not always an option.

 No, unlike traditional psychological services, forensic psychological evaluations are not conducted because of a medical need, and thus, are not covered by insurance.